dreamfactorysoftware/platform-wiki/setup-guide/Setting-up-SnowPlow.md

 Most SnowPlow users store their web event data in at least two places: S3 for processing in Hadoop (e.g. to enable machine learning via Mahout) and a columnar database (e.g. Infobright or Redshift) for more traditional OLAP analysis.

-The StorageLoader is an application to regularly transfer data from S3 into other databases e.g. Infobright.
+The StorageLoader is an application to regularly transfer data from S3 into other databases e.g. Infobright or Redshift.
 If you **only** wish to process your data using Hadoop on EMR, you do not need to setup the StorageLoader.
-However, if you do want to use traditional OLAP tools to slice / dice your data, then you will need to setup additional databases (e.g. Infobright) and setup the StorageLoader to regularly transfer data from S3 into your additional data stores.
+However, if you would find it convenient to have your data in another data store (e.g. Infobright or Redshift) then you can set this up at this stage.

 [Setup alternative data stores](Setting-up-alternative-data-stores).

-Setup the StorageLoader?
+Setup the alternative data stores?
 Then proceed to [step 5: analyse your data](#step5).

 <a name="step5" />
 ## Step 5: Analyse your data!